mikker/passwordless/README.md

 end
 ```

+Alternatively, you can use `add_reference` with `type: :uuid` in your migration (see its docs here: https://api.rubyonrails.org/classes/ActiveRecord/ConnectionAdapters/SchemaStatements.html#method-i-add_reference).

 #### Upgrading an existing Rails app

 The simplest way to update your sessions table is with a single migration: